Past Regional Work

 For a current initiative underway to support salmon habitat in the region, see Thompson-Shuswap Salmon Collaborative.

-In 2018 seven local governments and three Secwepemc governments agreed to a long-term, cooperative government-to-government relationship and to foster open communication across the Shuswap watershed portion of Secwepemc'ulecw.
+In 2018 seven local governments and three Secwepemc governments agreed to a long-term, cooperative government-to-government relationship.
+The aim was to foster open communication across the Shuswap watershed portion of Secwepemc’ulecw.

 The Fraser Basin Council was pleased to have supported the process leading to the agreement.